SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/sql.md

 1. Create hosted collector and tag `tenant_name` field.<br/><img src={useBaseUrl('img/integrations/microsoft-azure/Azure-Storage-Tag-Tenant-Name.png')} alt="Azure Storage Tag Tenant Name" style={{border: '1px solid gray'}} width="800" />
 1. [Configure an HTTP Source](/docs/send-data/collect-from-other-data-sources/azure-monitoring/collect-metrics-azure-monitor/#step-1-configure-an-http-source).
 1. [Configure and deploy the ARM Template](/docs/send-data/collect-from-other-data-sources/azure-monitoring/collect-metrics-azure-monitor/#step-2-configure-azure-resources-using-arm-template).
 1. [Export metrics to Event Hub](/docs/send-data/collect-from-other-data-sources/azure-monitoring/collect-metrics-azure-monitor/#step-3-export-metrics-for-a-particular-resource-to-event-hub).
-Perform below steps for each storage service (blob,queue,table and file) and each storage account that you want to monitor.
+Perform below steps for each Azure SQL database that you want to monitor.
    * Choose `Stream to an event hub` as destination.
    * Select all the metric types under `Metrics` section.
    * Use the Event hub namespace created by the ARM template in Step 2 above.
 You can create a new Event hub or use the one created by ARM template.
 You can use the default policy `RootManageSharedAccessKey` as the policy name.